-- (A) Timing.
+(A) Timing.
 The CRC will charge an administrative fee in connection with a CRC Project.
-Such administrative fee shall be payable upon the successful conclusion of the sale of the obligations. - (B) Amount: Bond Transactions.
-The amount of the administrative fee for a CRC Project involving the sale of obligations issued by the CRC shall be computed as follows:
+Such administrative fee shall be payable upon the successful conclusion of the sale of the obligations.

+(B) Amount: Bond Transactions.
+The amount of the administrative fee for a CRC Project involving the sale of tax-exempt or taxable obligations issued by the CRC shall be computed as follows: